 The Abingdon Marathon is a great alternative to big city marathons like London.
 It’s run at the end of October every year and a fantastic choice if you’re looking for a fast flat UK Autumn marathon.

-2016 was the third time I’ve run the event, and it’s continued to improve each time.
+This original review was written in 2016 after the third time I ran the event, which I thought continued to improve each time.

 Positive reasons to run